ktviy/Embedded-learning-path-/README.md

 # Embedded-learning-path-
-The place I share my learning journey from beginner >&lt;
+The place I share my learning journey from beginner to create my projects >&lt;